 Redefining Stage 3 and Stage 4 Mesothelioma

 Dr. Valerie Rusch, a renowned mesothelioma specialist, of Memorial Sloan Kettering Cancer Center in New York, has been lead of this project.
 Currently, mesothelioma disease staging is based on one of the most commonly used systems called the TNM Staging System.
-The new staging update revisits the characteristics of a stage 3 and stage 4 diagnosis.
+The new staging update revisits the characteristics of a stage 3 and stage 4 mesothelioma diagnosis.

 Currently, a stage 3 diagnosis of mesothelioma means